capstone-mgh/capstone-mgh.github.io/ml.md

 ### Data

-We use data from the [National Cancer Institute (NCI)](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) that includes a 1-5 malignancy rating on X DICOM images.
+We use data from the National Cancer Institute (NCI) that includes a 1-5 malignancy rating on DICOM images.
+For our training and validation purposes, we chose a subset of 1202 annotations.
+Please click on [this link](https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI) for more details.

 ## Overview